HKFree/UserDB/readme.md

 ```

 Now the app is up and running in Docker on host's port 80, PhpMyAdmin on host's port 8080.
+If you don't know your docker's IP, `docker-machine list` is your friend.

 ### Build, commit